Trisura Group Welcomes Tom Ciano to Lead US Corporate Insurance Operations

-/EIN News/ -- TORONTO, March 30, 2023 (GLOBE NEWSWIRE) -- Trisura Group Ltd. (“Trisura” or “Trisura Group”) (TSX: TSU) today announced the appointment of Tom Ciano as Chief Underwriting Officer, US Corporate Insurance.
+TORONTO, March 30, 2023 (GLOBE NEWSWIRE) -- Trisura Group Ltd. ("Trisura" or "Trisura Group") TSU today announced the appointment of Tom Ciano as Chief Underwriting Officer, US Corporate Insurance.
 Tom will lead the entry into the US Corporate Insurance market and head those operations with an underwriting launch date in 2023.

 Based in Boston, Tom is an insurance veteran with underwriting and brokering experience across various industry segments for both private and publicly traded companies.
 Tom was the National Underwriting Officer for the Commercial Management Liability practice at a leading North American insurer and more recently the practice leader for Management Liability with USI Insurance Services providing technical counseling, coverage placement and relationship management for Fortune 1000 companies.